SentometricsResearch/sentometrics/docs/INDEX.md

   <img src="https://raw.githubusercontent.com/ArdiaD/Sentometrics/master/docs/plots/global.png">
 </p>

 We now have a large number of aggregated sentiment time series, encapsulated in the `sentomeasures` object named `sentMeas`.
-But how performant are these measures in a forecasting framework?
+But how performant are these measures in a prediction framework?
 And which dimensions are most important?

-### Modelling and forecasting
+### Modelling and prediction

-The other main purpose of this package is to use the previously obtained sentiment measures as explanatory variables to forecast any other variable.
+The other main purpose of this package is to use the previously obtained sentiment measures as explanatory variables to predict any other variable.
 The underlying question is: "Does sentiment from texts achieve good (or improve) prediction performance?".

 We provide the possibility of three types of regressions: linear, binomial and multinomial.
 To select the most important sentiment variables, the models are all in the form of an elastic net regularized regression.
 There is salient correlation between the different sentiment variables, inherently due to similarities in aggregation schemes.
-A penalized regression is thus the most designated route to incorporate these variables into forecasting models, shrinking the coefficients of the sentiment indices that are not important in explaining the independent variable.
+A penalized regression is thus the most designated route to incorporate these variables into prediction models, shrinking the coefficients of the sentiment indices that are not important in explaining the independent variable.
 We heavily rely on the **`glmnet`** package to carry out this part of the analysis.
 Check out their online [vignette](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html#intro) for an introduction to the models we apply, amongst others.
 Model calibration (meaning selection of the optimal elastic net _alpha_ and _lambda_ parameters), can be done through cross-validation or on the basis of one of three information criteria (AIC, BIC and Mallows's Cp).

 The following example displays the workflow.
 The `ctr_model()` function establishes the model type and the estimation strategy.
 Your target independent variable is the [Economic Policy Uncertainty](http://www.policyuncertainty.com/index.html) index, hereafter referred to as EPU.
 The EPU data can be found in the built-in `epu` dataset.